munificent/craftinginterpreters/book/strings.md

 `concatenate()` has to remember to free its copy).
 Instead, this function claims ownership of the string you give it.

-As usual, stitching this function functionality together requires a couple of
+As usual, stitching this functionality together requires a couple of includes.
-includes:

 ^code vm-include-object-memory (1 before, 1 after)